verilator/verilator/docs/guide/exe_verilator.rst

    them systematically.

-   The generated file is in the Verilator Configuration format, see :ref:`Configuration Files`, and can directly be consumed by Verilator.
+   The generated file is in the Verilator Configuration format, see :ref:`Configuration Files`.
 The standard file extension is ".vlt".
+   These files can directly be consumed by Verilator, typically by placing the filename as part of the Verilator command line options.
+Waiver files need to be listed on the command line before listing the files they are waiving.

 .. option:: -Wall